On 7/10 or Oil Day, a wide range of people gathered at NJWeedman’s Joint for gifting vending, a Grateful Dead cover band, and barbecue on a sunny day.

 Oil Day is big in other markets where dabs are popular.

-Considering the openness with which vendors were selling their products it was another show of massive defiance like Boardwalk Budz like the Scottish rebels mooning the English in the movie Braveheart.
+Considering the openness with which vendors were selling their products it was another show of massive defiance like Boardwalk Budz in the vein of the Scottish rebels mooning the English in Braveheart.

 Gifting Entrepreneurs Enjoy Vending on Oil Day